GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-percentiles-landsat/_details.md

 It includes cloud and shadow buffering with a size of 6 pixels.
 This buffering is applied to Landsat 5, Landsat 7, Landsat 8, and Landsat 9 data from 2022 onwards.

-This product is available in the following form:

 % ## Data description

 ## Applications